Where We Work

 Crestridge Ecological Reserve

-EL CAJON, CA 92921
+1181 HORSEMILL ROAD, EL CAJON, CA 92021

 Crestridge is located between the communities of El Cajon and Alpine, south of interstate 8.
-This nearly 2,800-acre reserve is owned by the California Department of Fish and Wildlife and managed by the Endangered Habitats Conservancy.
+This nearly 2,800 acre reserve is owned by the California Department of Fish and Wildlife and managed by the Endangered Habitats Conservancy.

-Crestridge contains many diverse and pristine landscapes and habitat types, including mature oak woodlands, riparian areas with perennial streams, stands of mature willow, sycamore, and cottonwood, as well as open woodlands, coastal sage scrub and chaparral.
-It is home to many sensitive and endangered species, including the California Gnatcatcher (Polioptila californica), San Diego Horned Lizard (Phrynosoma blainvillii), Orange Throated Whiptail lizard (Aspidoscelis hyperythra beldingi), Hermes Copper butterfly (Lycaena hermes), and the largest known stand of Lakeside ceanothus (Ceanothus cyaneus), a rare wild lilac.
-Crestridge is one of the primary locations for EDI's education programs, representing an upper watershed of San Diego County.
+Crestridge is home to many endangered species, including the California Gnatcatcher (Polioptila californica), San Diego Horned Lizard (Phrynosoma blainvillii), Orange Throated Whiptail lizard (Aspidoscelis hyperythra beldingi), Hermes Copper butterfly (Lycaena hermes), and Lakeside ceanothus (Ceanothus cyaneus), a rare wild lilac.
+Crestridge is one of the primary locations for our education program as it represents an upper watershed of San Diego County.
 This beautiful reserve is open to the public from sunrise to sunset.

 San Diego National Wildlife Refuge at Sweetwater River Interpretive Loop